phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 layout: post
 title: 'Entering Long Mode in small steps'
 ---
-In the [last post] we created a minimal multiboot kernel.
+In the [previous post] we created a minimal multiboot kernel.
 It just prints `OK` and hangs.
 Let's extend it!
 The goal is to call 64-bit [Rust] code.
 But the CPU is currently in [Protected Mode] and allows only 32-bit instructions and up to 4GiB memory.
 So we need to setup _Paging_ and switch to the 64-bit [Long Mode] first.

 I tried to explain everything in detail and to keep the code as simple as possible.
 If you have any questions, suggestions or other issues, please leave a comment or [create an issue] on Github.
 The source code is available in a [repository][source code], too.

-[last post]: {% post_url 2015-08-18-multiboot-kernel %}
+[previous post]: {{ site.url }}{{ page.previous.url }}
 [Rust]: http://www.rust-lang.org/
 [Real Mode]: http://wiki.osdev.org/Real_Mode
 [Protected Mode]: https://en.wikipedia.org/wiki/Protected_mode